sandgardenhq/getting-started/local/README.md

 # Local Developer Mode

 Local developer mode runs a Sandgarden director in a local docker image on your development machine.
 It's a simple way to get started with Sandgarden without having to set up a cloud environment, and it lets you test your changes as you make them.

-## Setup
+## Prerequisites

 To get started in local developer mode, first prepare the following: